Financial-Times/publish-carousel/README.md

 ## Configuration

 * `toggle`: Boolean value that enables or disables the carousel.
-Set to 'false' by default.
+Set to 'true' by default.
+* `active-cluster`: Boolean value that tell the service if it's running in an active or inactive cluster.
+Set to 'true' by default.

 On startup, the Carousel will read cycle configuration from a provided YAML file, add them to the Scheduler, attempt to restore the previous state from S3, and start them up.
 To configure cycles, the following fields are **required** for all cycle types: